Know How to Back Up your Car

 Start the Engine

 When you have started the engine, keep your foot on the brake.
 Then, place your left hand at the 12 o’clock position on the steering wheel; this is the only driving situation when you should grip the wheel with only one hand.
 Put your right arm across your seat.
 Look over your right shoulder through your rear window.

 You should learn these three steps, even if you have a backup camera.
 If you ever drive a car without a camera, you must know how to back up correctly.

-These steps are also something that will be noted when you do your road test – unless using a camera is allowed.
+These steps are also something that the examiner will look at when you do your road test – unless rules in your state allow a camera.

 Start Backing Up